mauri870/husky-glacier-linux/README.md

 # Husky Glacier Linux

-> Linux port of my [Husky Glacier Windows App](https://github.com/mauri870/HuskyGlacier).
+Linux port of my [Husky Glacier Windows App](https://github.com/mauri870/HuskyGlacier).
 Refer to the original project for details.

+Tested with a water cooler pump reported as USB Vendor ID and Product ID `aa88:8666 (铭研科技 温度显示HID设备)`.

 ## Requirements